Flight-Free-UK/flight_free_uk_website/source/posts/adventure-begins-at-home.html.markdown

 ![Image shows Alastair's bicycle leaning up against the platform of an old railway line](/images/uploads/railway_line_bike_ahumphreys.jpg "Abandoned railway trails")

 Yorkshire’s north east coast is scattered with quirky towns and villages and I settled down for my first night on the grassy heights outside Saltburn-by-the-sea, watching the sun set behind Yorkshire’s last remaining pier.
 The next evening I rinsed off the day’s sweat in the mirror-calm sea then made tea on a small driftwood fire in a deserted pebbled bay.

 A few nights later I was high on the North Yorkshire Moors, dozing off on a bed of soft heather and moss, my lips stained blue from wild bilberries.
 On one night of heavy rain I took refuge in a moorland bothy, drying out by a log fire as I listened to the curlews and owls.

 When deciding to spend a whole month cycling only in Yorkshire, my biggest concern had been that even God’s own county might not be sufficiently varied to keep me interested.
 Yet if you can persuade yourself to travel slowly and with curiosity, more and more is revealed to you.
 I found myself wishing that I had two months, or three, or six to spend on this journey through what I had anticipated would be familiar scenes.

-> "If you can persuade yourself to travel slowly and with curiosity, more and more is revealed to you."
+> "I found myself wishing that I had two months, or three, or six to spend on this journey."

 I had never visited the hilly coast around Staithes and Robin Hood’s Bay, nor the red roofed villages in the peaceful, rolling Wolds.
 Pedal 20 or 30 miles and everything changes in Yorkshire.
 Contrast the balancing boulders of millstone grit at Brimham Rocks in Nidderdale with the dramatic panorama of the Hole of Horcum, which folklore has it was formed by the irate Wade the Giant.
 Or compare the photogenic (read: hilly) Dales with the Industrial Revolution’s dark satanic mills of South and West Yorkshire.

 ![Picture shows Alastair's bike on the beach and Alastair taking a swim](/images/uploads/beach_swim_ahumphreys.jpg "North Sea dip")

 Travel experiences often distil to the memories of the human encounters along the way.
-My ride around Yorkshire had its fair share of no-nonsense farmers and eclectic characters — a young Michelin-star chef, a veteran International mountain runner, a man seven years into a 25-year quest to push a raft loaded with a piano along the canals from Liverpool to London.
+My ride around Yorkshire had its fair share of no-nonsense farmers and eclectic characters: a young Michelin-starred chef; a veteran International mountain runner; a man seven years into a 25-year quest to push a raft loaded with a piano along the canals from Liverpool to London.

 And with great mileage comes great hunger.
 The largest meal of my ride, by a considerable margin, was a delicious curry cooked by a Pakistani lady in Leeds after her son took me to evening prayers at his mosque then invited me home to bamboozle me with card tricks.

 My overall impression from all the brief daily conversations was of a matter-of-fact, cheerful kindness and a pace of life noticeably different to my adopted home of the south east of Britain.

-I had been curious whether I could have a genuine “travel” experience — a memorable journey — without flying half way around the world.
+I had been curious whether I could have a genuine “travel” experience – a memorable journey – without flying half way around the world.
 Could a mere month pedalling in my home county in any way replicate the years I spent cycling across continent after continent?
 The answer to these questions was a resounding ‘yes’.

 > "I had been curious whether I could have a genuine “travel” experience without flying half way around the world.
 The answer was a resounding ‘yes’."

 Eventually, and somewhat reluctantly, came the final miles of the journey.
-I had zig-zagged from the north-east coast down to the Humber bridge, from West Yorkshire to Tan Hill (Britain’s highest pub) on the Cumbrian border.
+I had zig-zagged from the north-east coast down to the Humber bridge, and from West Yorkshire to Tan Hill (Britain’s highest pub) on the Cumbrian border.
 And now I was circling back towards home, down into the dales and villages that I knew so well from growing up.
 I cycled the bridleways where I first dabbled with off-road cycling as a boy.
-I passed the pub I used to work in, my old school.

-#### The memories lay thick all around me.
+I passed the pub I used to work in, and my old school.
+The memories lay thick all around me.

 Until, at last, I arrived at the house I grew up in, the house where my parents still live today.

-As it was when I completed my round the world cycle, the end of my adventure was to arrive back home and sit down for a nice cup of tea — Yorkshire Tea, of course.
+#### As it was when I completed my round-the-world cycle, the end of my adventure was to arrive back home and sit down for a nice cup of tea – Yorkshire Tea, of course.

 *Read more about Alastair and his adventures at his [website](https://alastairhumphreys.com/).* [](https://www.alastairhumphreys.com)